Republican Party of Wisconsin: Wisconsin Republicans today

 Following the defeat of Scott Walker, in December 2018, a special legislative session was called by Walker to pass a series of bills to limit the powers of his incoming successor Tony Evers, as well as incoming Democratic State attorney general Josh Kaul who had defeated incumbent Republican Brad Schimel.
 The bills were widely denounced by Democrats and others as a "power grab."
 Walker and other Republicans meanwhile argued that the bills were necessary "checks on power" and that they did not actually strip any real powers from the executive.
 Lawsuits were filed by Evers and various labor unions almost immediately after Walker signed the bills into law.

 On October 22, 2020, the party noticed suspicious activity in its account used for Donald Trump's reelection campaign.
 It soon appeared that hackers had altered invoices so that, when the party paid its expenses, $2.3 million was paid to the hackers rather than to the actual vendors to whom it was owed.

-During the 2022 Wisconsin elections, the Republicans gained a U.S. House seat, with Derrick Van Orden replacing Ron Kind, who did not run for re-election, and U.S. Senator Ron Johnson was re-elected to a third term, defeating Lieutenant Governor Mandela Barnes.
+During the 2022 Wisconsin elections, the Republicans gained a U.S. House seat, with Derrick Van Orden replacing Ron Kind, who did not run for re-election, and U.S. Senator Ron Johnson was re-elected to a third term, defeating Lieutenant Governor Mandela Barnes by 26,718 votes.
 Additionally, Republicans gained three seats in the State Assembly and one seat in the State Senate.
-However, Republicans lost elections for all statewide executive offices, with the exception of John Leiber who was elected State Treasurer.
+However, Republicans lost elections for all statewide executive offices, with the exception of John Leiber who was elected State Treasurer by a slim 38,604 votes.

 Currently the Republican Party of Wisconsin controls one of two U.S. Senate seats and six of eight U.S. House seats, as well as majorities in both houses of the state legislature.
 The party holds one statewide executive office, State Treasurer.

+The largest youth outreach arm of the Republican Party of Wisconsin is the Wisconsin College Republicans, a member group of the College Republicans of America (CRA).
+The Wisconsin College Republicans have over twenty chapters around the state, with major chapters at University of Wisconsin–Madison, Marquette University, University of Wisconsin–Platteville, and University of Wisconsin–Stout.
+The current Chairman of the Wisconsin College Republicans is William Blathras, who is serving in his second term as Chair.